csh3323/vindigo/README.md

 ## Installation

 ### Prerequisites
-Vindigo is built using [node](https://nodejs.org/en/) which means you will need to install NodeJS version 9 or higher.
-Make sure you also install npm, the package manager for node (it usually comes bundled with node).
+Vindigo is built using [node](https://nodejs.org/en/) which means you will need to install NodeJS version 12 or higher.
+Make sure you also also have npm, the package manager for node (it usually comes bundled directly with node).

 ### Setup
 First, obtain a copy of Vindigo by cloning it from this repo